 - If you play quarter slots or dollar slots, you might only need 150X to 200X your average bet size.

 - And for the serious slot player, five-dollar slots or higher 50X to 100X the size of your average bet will work.

 We all want to find that magic slot machine.
 You know, the kind that wins and wins.
 Slot players usually push the button to win and have fun doing it.
 Easier said than done on both.

 The fact is, you need to know the slot machine you’re playing.
 The simpler the game, the better the odds – at that denomination.
 The more bells and wishes, the higher the house edge.

 Progressive jackpots on slot machines usually lower the payout percentage.
-But there is one truth that every slot player knows – progressive jackpots are very elusive and payout less, depending on the type of progressive jackpot.
-This doesn’t mean that casino slot players need to avoid progressive jackpots.
-There’s no harm in playing the game if your expectations are realistic.
+Of course, this doesn’t mean that casino slot players need to avoid progressive jackpots.
+But there is one truth that every slot player knows – progressive jackpots are elusive and payout less, depending on the type of progressive jackpot.
+So there’s no harm in playing the game if your expectations are realistic.

 Three Kinds of Progressive Slot Machine Jackpots

 Progressive jackpots have three types – Stand Alone Progressive, In-House or Proprietary Progressive, and Wide Area Progressive.

 - The Stand-Alone Progressive machine is a slot machine that is not linked or connected to other slot machines.
 Usually, these slot machines’ payback is equal to other slot machines of that type of denomination.

 - The In-House or Proprietary Progressive machines are a group of machines that are linked together.
 These machines are owned and operated by the casino—usually lower payout percentage with higher jackpots.